MarcoTerzulli/Simple_Gym_Exercise_Sheet_Converter-XLSX_to_TXT/README.md

 The script operation is pretty simple and straight forward.
 The script opens and converts the specified XLSX file, and then copies the resulting txt in your clipboard.

 I included some simple customisations:
-* Setting of the number of blank lines between each exercise row
+* Setting for the number of blank lines between each exercise row
-* selection of the bullet list dot type
+* Selection of the bullet list dot type
 * Selection of the item list separator

 <p align="right">(<a href="#top">back to top</a>)</p>